influxdata/docs-v2/content/influxdb/clustered/admin/users/_index.md

 All _users_ have administrative access to your cluster and can perform administrative actions in your InfluxDB cluster.
 _Database tokens_ authorize read and write access to databases in your InfluxDB cluster.
-One does not need to be a users to read and write data in your cluster, but they must have a database token.
+A person or client doesn't need to be a user to read and write data in your cluster, but they must have a database token.
 {{% /note %}}